 Since legal sports betting was introduced in 2018, we’ve seen the frequent launch of licensed betting sites in authorized states.
-But at the same time, offshore sportsbooks (not regulated by a US governing body) have stayed exactly where they are.
-This has resulted in a mish-mash of options for bettors.
+But at the same time, offshore sportsbooks (not regulated by a US governing body) have stayed exactly where they are, creating a mishmash of options for Americans.

-For new bettors especially, differentiating one from the other is a clear and concerning issue.
+For new bettors especially, differentiating one from the other is an issue.

-This article aims to demonstrate how and why the two options differ in terms of legality and safety and show that while at first glance they appear similar, the two types of betting sites are very different offerings altogether.
+This article aims to demonstrate how and why the two options differ in terms of legality and safety and show that while they appear similar at first glance, the two types of betting sites are, in fact, very different.

 First, some background.

 Before 2018, the majority of states in America were banned from offering sports betting to its citizens.
 The Professional and Amateur Sports Protection Act (PASPA) passed in 1992 did allow sports wagering to continue in Nevada and certain forms of betting, i.e parlays, to still be offered in Delaware, Montana and Oregon.

 However, for the rest of the country, sports wagering was strictly forbidden.
 If you wanted to bet, your only option was to make a trip to Nevada or enter the murky world of underground betting and use an offshore betting site.

 What is an offshore betting site?